ggorman/Numerical-methods-1/about.md

 permalink: /about/
 ---

-This is a 1<sup>st</sup> year undergraduate course for geoscientists taught by [Gerard Gorman](http://www.imperial.ac.uk/people/g.gorman) and [Matthew Piggott](http://www.imperial.ac.uk/people/m.d.piggott).
+This is a 1<sup>st</sup> year undergraduate course for geoscientists taught by [Gerard Gorman](http://www.imperial.ac.uk/people/g.gorman), [Matthew Piggott](http://www.imperial.ac.uk/people/m.d.piggott) and [Nicolas Barral](http://www.imperial.ac.uk/people/n.barral).
 It is designed to be a first introduction to numerical methods.
 The [Introduction to Programming for Geoscientists course](http://ggorman.github.io/Introduction-to-programming-for-geoscientists/) is a prerequisite to taking this course.
 You can always click on the [lecture series](http://ggorman.github.io/Numerical-methods-1/lecture_series/) to get a complete overview of the topics covered and lecture schedule.

 You will learn numerical methods by **doing**.
 Each lecture will cover: